jpsaha/MOTP/_pages/INMOTC25MP.md

 ---

-The [INMO Training Camp 2025](https://olympiads.hbcse.tifr.res.in/rmo-2024-results/) for the **Madhya Pradesh region** will be held at [IISER Bhopal](https://www.iiserb.ac.in/) **from 09.01.2025 to 12.01.2025**.
+> - The [INMO Training Camp 2025](https://olympiads.hbcse.tifr.res.in/rmo-2024-results/) for the **Madhya Pradesh region** will be held at [IISER Bhopal](https://www.iiserb.ac.in/) **from 09.01.2025 to 12.01.2025**.
+>
+{: .block-tip }

 In the following, INMOTC refers to this camp.
 Please refer to FAQs below if you are interested in it and/or have questions about it.
 The FAQs are updated from time to time, soon after receiving a query about INMOTC (in case the existing FAQs do not answer it).

 ---